Todaime/popcorn-dataset/README.md

 # TODO
 - [ ] Upload the Unified Model implementation
-- [ ] Complete the benchmark section with paper results
+- [ ] Complete the benchmark section with coreference resolution results